 Anyhoo, as a sane person, these days, I have worked very hard to manage my own mental health and not allow myself to think there is a conspiracy going on with this thing that sounds like the name of a beer.

 The way I see it, if there is a conspiracy or none at all, I know who I am in the safe hands of Jesus Christ and what He’s going to always take care of me.

 @godsygirl Fear is such a thief.
 Pray this prayer for fear and anxiety with me.
 Because of fear you might be afraid to try new things.
 I know I have. #praywithme🙏🙏 ♬ original sound – Godsygirl Godsy

 Anyway, it does you no good to over-analyze anything in this life.

-Over-analyzing is an effective tool of the enemy, in my opinion, anyway.
-Over thinking can cause you to move too fast, or move to slow or not move at all.
+Over-analyzing is an effective tool for the enemy, in my opinion, anyway.
+Overthinking can cause you to move too fast, move too slow, or not move at all.
 It can cause you to do illogical things like buying too much toilet paper.

 For instance, what if David had over-analyzed the fight with Goliath?

 What if he had asked himself “can I do this?” or “will God come through for me?